 About Western Digital Corporation

-When it comes to data storage, Western Digital has drive and more than a splash of flash.
-The company is one of the largest independent makers of hard-disk drives (HDDs), which record, store, and recall volumes of data.
-It is also active in the fast-growing area of solid-state drives (SSDs).
-Drives for PCs account for a major portion of Western Digital's sales, although the company also makes devices used in servers, cloud computing data centers, and home entertainment products such as set-top boxes and video game consoles.
-The company sells to manufacturers and through retailers and distributors.
-It generates more than half its sales from the Asia/Pacific region.
+Western Digital is one of the largest independent makers of storage devices for the increasing amounts of data the world produces.
+The company makes hard-disk drives (HDDs), which record, store, and recall volumes of data, and fast-growing solid-state drives (SSDs), known as flash drives, used in many mobile devices.
+Drives for PCs account for a major portion of Western Digital's sales, although the company also makes devices used in servers, cloud computing data centers, and home entertainment products such as set-top boxes and video game consoles as well as mobile phones.
+The company sells to manufacturers, retailers, and distributors and generates more than half of sales from the Asia/Pacific region.

 Western Digital reports its sales in terms of end markets.
-The company’s biggest market, nearly 50% of sales, is client devices such as PCs, smartphones, gaming gadgets, and security equipment.
-Data center devices, high-capacity enterprise HDDs and high-performance enterprise SSDs, data center software and systems, account for about 30% of sales, and client solutions, which are external memory such as USB flash drives and wireless drives, generate about 20% of sales.
+The company's biggest market, nearly 50% of sales, is client devices such as PCs, smartphones, gaming gadgets, and security equipment.
+Data center devices, capacity and performance enterprise HDDs, enterprise SSDs, data center software, and systems, account for about 30% of sales, and client solutions, which are removable products, hard drive content devices, and flash content devices, generate about 20% of sales.

-Western Digital has manufacturing facilities in the US, as well as in China, Japan, Malaysia, the Philippines, Singapore, and Thailand; it has sales offices worldwide.
-Its research and development facilities are in the US, Malaysia, Thailand, India, and Israel.
+Western Digital has manufacturing facilities in the US, as well as in China, Japan, Malaysia, the Philippines, and Thailand; it has sales offices worldwide.
+The company's research and development facilities are in the US, Malaysia, Thailand, India, and Israel.

 Sales and Marketing

 Western Digital sells to OEMs, as well as through distributors and retailers.
-The company’s 10 biggest customers account for more than 40% of revenue.
-Two customers, Apple Inc. and Dell Technologies, each account for more than 10% of Western Digital’s accounts receivable.
+The company's 10 biggest customers account for more than 45% of revenue.
+The company relies heavily on two customers: Dell Technologies and Huawei, which accounts for about 15% and 10%, respectively, of Western Digital's accounts receivable.

 Mergers and Acquisitions